josephluck/machi/README.md

 When a Machi machine is provided with data, it will iterate through all of the states and determine the first entry where the data does not satisfy it's constraints.

-Terminal states can be declared by using Entries and decisions in the direction of the flow can be created by using Forks.
+Entry states can be declared using Entries and decisions in the direction of the flow can be declared using Forks.

 ### Example: